-We are likely to see one or two rate increases in the new year before the Fed rests.
-In the meantime, we feel that those who have the cash to invest should do so by dollar cost averaging and will likely feel really good about it three years from now.
+We will likely see one or two rate increases in the new year before the Fed rests.
+In the meantime, we feel that those with the cash to invest should do so by dollar cost averaging and will likely feel good about it three years from now.
 For others, you will want to consider selling some of your losers before year-end, which will help offset any gains you might have.
-If you can’t use the losses this year, do not worry, they will carry forward into next year and the next, until you use them all.
+If you can’t use the losses this year, do not worry, they will carry forward into next year and the next until you use them all.
 If you still like the stock, you may buy it back 31 days after selling it.
 You can also use the cash to rebalance your asset allocation.

 UPDATE ON STUDENT LOAN FORGIVENESS

 Just a few days after the elections, a Federal judge in Texas made the road to forgiveness longer, harder, and more uncertain by striking down President Biden’s student loan forgiveness program.
 The Department of Education immediately stopped taking applications for the roughly 40 million who would have seen a total wipeout of the loan or a potential $20,000 reduction.
 Twenty-six million people have applied.
 Since the beginning of the pandemic, student loan repayments have been suspended and were set to begin again in January 2023 until the President extended the payment moratorium again until June 30, 2023.
 There is lots more going on in this area, so if you have a student loan reach out to us for further assistance.

 NEW TAXACHUSETTS DOES IT AGAIN!